This post may contain affiliate links.

 For coffee-loving houseplants, you can use coffee grounds to keep gnats at bay.
 When you’re in the process of repotting your houseplant, consider incorporating a modest quantity of used coffee grounds into your potting soil.

-The strong smell of coffee grounds is considered unattractive to gnats and other pests, acting as a natural repellent.
+The strong smell of coffee grounds repels gnats and other pests, making it a natural repellent.

 Similar Posts